PhotonMastr/ConvertU-CLI/README.md

-# ConvertU
+# ConvertU-CLI
-A CLI converter for Mass, Digital Storage, Length, Speed, Temperature, Frequency, Area, Time...
-Written in Python
+A simple CLI converter program written in Python
 -------------------------------------------------------------------------------------------------------------------

 Index